 Please use the following steps to ensure the Roaming Client is installed, but does not register:

 - Download the Roaming Client Installer from the Dashboard

 - Finalize Image

-The User Agent can be removed via the Add/Remove programs control panel as most applications, unless a silent installation with the
+The Roaming Client can be removed via the Add/Remove programs control panel as most applications, unless a silent installation with the

-ARPSYSTEMCOMPONENT=1 option has been specified (which hides the agent in the list of installed programs).
+ARPSYSTEMCOMPONENT=1 option has been specified (which hides the client in the list of installed programs).

 A command-line uninstallation can also be called using an administrative command prompt or GPO:

 The Roaming Client functions by running a local proxy on

 127.0.0.2:53 of the host.
 The client sets itself as the sole DNS server on the computer, so that all internet DNS requests are sent to DNSFilter.